Projects

 Of all the elements required for life, cobalt is found at the lowest concentrations in the oceans.
 As a result, we're still learning about its sources and sinks, and how phytoplankton acquire cobalt from seawater.

 Building off of mapping efforts conducting by the GEOTRACES program, we are expanding the coverage of cobalt measurements across the globe to identify hotspots of cobalt sources to the ocean.
+This project is being led by UHM Undergraduate Researcher Stephanie Briones.

-Lahaina fire Response
+Lahaina Fire Response